UPDATED January 11, 2022

 Hulu with Live TV is the best option for most sports fans wanting to watch NBCSN live.

-That’s because Hulu’s live TV service has NBC Sports Networks and the most local NBC, CBS and FOX stations than any other live TV streaming service.
+That’s because Hulu’s live TV service has NBC Sports Networks and local NBC, CBS and FOX stations.

 Subscribers can activate the NBC Sports app.